LachezarTsK/Closest-Binary-Search-Tree-Value-II/README.md

 **Solutions with Deque: Java, C++, Kotlin, Go.**

-As of August 2025, of the programming languages I know, only those have an inbuilt deque and/or doubly linked list (applied as deque in this case).
+As of August 2025, of the programming languages I know, only those have an inbuilt Deque and/or Doubly Linked List (applied as Deque in this case).
 Thus, the solution is in those programming languages.

 **Solution with Pseudo-Deque: Java, JavaScript, TypeScript, C++, C#, Kotlin, Go.**